kkga/kkga/pages/webflow.md

 ---
 title: Webflow
-description: Some of the projects I've worked on at Webflow during 2015-2021
+description: Selected projects at Webflow 2015-2021
 layout: post
 date: 2021-08-08
 permalink: webflow/
-tags:
-  - work
+tags: work
 ---

 [Webflow](https://webflow.com) is a "no-code" web platform.
-I joined Webflow in its early days as one of the first 2 designers on the team.
+I joined the team in its early days as one of the first 2 designers.

 Starting from 2015 and until 2021, I've worked on a variety of designer-oriented features ranging from layout- and animation-creation tools to marketing pages